ArchiveTeam/kinja-grab/README.md

 ### Other problems

 Have an issue not listed here?
 Join us on IRC and ask!
-We can be found at irc.efnet.org #gokinjagokinjago.
+We can be found at hackint IRC [#gokinjagokinjago](https://webirc.hackint.org/#irc://irc.hackint.org/#gokinjagokinjago).